andybyers21/notes.ajb.app/notes/A mental model of the infrastructure of the internet itself.md

 grand_parent: Home
 ---

-# A mental model of the infrastructure of the internet itself.
+# A Mental Model of the Infrastructure of the Internet

 At its most basic, the Internet is a large network of computers which communicate together.